Drought Alert: Mandatory Water Use Restrictions

 A more attractive and water-efficient yard sounds enticing, doesn't it?
 Need more inspiration?
 Then sign up for a FREE California-Friendly Landscape Class!

-The San Diego Public Utilities Department is partnering with the San Diego County Water Authority and the Metropolitan Water District of Southern California to offer free training classes on WaterSmart landscaping.
-The class introduces a holistic approach to landscape design and maintenance that emphasizes water-use efficiency.
-This class does not discuss specific plants, but provides a solid foundation regarding landscape planning before selecting plants.
+The San Diego County Water Authority and its member agencies are partnering with the Metropolitan Water District of Southern California to offer free training classes on WaterSmart landscaping.
+The classes introduce a holistic approach to landscape design and maintenance that emphasizes water-use efficiency.

 The three-hour seminars are fast-paced and informative.
 They offer solutions to common landscape problems.
 Participants will learn to think about landscapes from the soil up.
 In addition, they will learn how to design landscapes that are sustainable in the San Diego climate.
 Class topics will include how to make the best use of the region's limited rainfall, irrigate efficiently and choose the best plants for each yard.

-To enroll, please e-mail CCatapia@sandiego.gov.
-For more information please call (619) 533-4238.
-For information about all of the free WaterSmart landscaping classes in the County, please visit: Water Smart California Friendly Landscape Training Class.
+For a schedule and information on all of the free WaterSmart landscaping classes in the County, please visit: Water Smart California Friendly Landscape Training Class.

 Survey Programs Available Now!